-The Command Repeater can be operated from the supplied alkaline batteries at 15 VDC or from an external 12 VDC power source (i.e. heavy duty car battery, DC power supply, or solar panels).
+The Command Repeater can be operated from the NFES 004150 SLA Battery Kit at 12 VDC or from an external 12 VDC power source (i.e. heavy duty car battery, DC power supply, or solar panels).
 If a 12 VDC power supply is used, it should have a minimum 5 Amp continuous duty capability.
+(See Appendix B for proper battery configurations)